Plumpton, New South Wales: Schools

+The old primary school building was renamed Plumpton House when the school moved in 1990, and now houses a special needs school for 5-12-year-olds, called Plumpton House School.

+Plumpton High School is located at 141 Hyatts Road.

+Good Shepherd Primary School is a Catholic school located in Plumpton.
+It is part of the Catholic Schools Parramatta Diocese network system of 80 Catholic schools in the region.

 Transport

 Plumpton is readily accessed from the Westlink M7 motorway, which forms the eastern boundary of the suburb.
 The suburb is also a short distance north of the M4 motorway.

 Busways provides regular bus services to Rooty Hill, Mount Druitt, Riverstone and Blacktown railway stations.